 Newcomers to the NMR Lab should visit 146 Roger Adams Lab and see Nikki Duay for a briefing.
 Further information is available from the NMR Lab Staff and this web page.

 The NMR (Nuclear Magnetic Resonance) Lab of the School of Chemical Sciences offers a wide range of spectrometers, probes, and technical capabilities including multi-dimensional, multi-nuclear, and solid-state NMR.
-Supported by four full-time staff and two student hourlies, ten spectrometers in three locations allow walk-up and long-term NMR experiments 24/7.
-Spectrometers at 400 MHz, 500 MHz, and 600 MHz are available for short-to-medium length experiments; 750 MHz and 300 MHz wide-bore spectrometers with specialty probes and solids accessories can perform multinuclear and solid state NMR experiments.
+Supported by four full-time staff and two student hourlies, eight spectrometers in three locations allow walk-up and long-term NMR experiments 24/7.
+Spectrometers at 400 MHz, 500 MHz, and 600 MHz are available for short-to-medium length experiments; a 300-MHz wide-bore spectrometer with specialty probes and solids accessories can perform multinuclear and solid state NMR experiments.
 All are equipped for variable temperature operation.
-Our 9 Varian spectrometers and 1 Bruker spectrometer include (in MHz): Six liquid-state NMRs: 400 (one), 500 (four), 600 (one); Three solid-state NMRs: 300, 500 and 750; One liquid/solid compatible NMRs: 750.
+Our 7 Varian spectrometers and 1 Bruker spectrometer include (in MHz): Six liquid-state NMRs: 400 MHz (one), 500 MHz (four), 600 MHz (one); one solid-state, 300-MHz NMR; one liquid/solid compatible NMR: 750 MHz.
 An automated Bruker CryoProbe was added in the summer of 2016.
 We also provide automated NMR sample analysis for undergrad organic chemistry courses offered via the Department of Chemistry.
 Electronics and IT staff provide additional support.

 To make the most of NMR as an analytical tool, all newcomers receive about 4 hours of individual basic training with additional instruction available for variable temperature control, multi-dimensional NMR, and specialty spectrometers and experiments.
 Our primary goal is to provide the highest level of NMR performance to the students, staff, and faculty of the School and UIUC campus.
 The NMR Lab is also available to all outside users, both academic and industrial (contact the Director).